 About Me

-My research focuses on reinforcement learning-based optimal tracking control for nonlinear discrete-time systems, with applications in robotics and autonomous vehicles.
-A significant aspect of my work is lifelong learning-based optimal controllers, where the controller continuously learns from past experiences to enhance future performance.
-I also emphasize safety-aware and explainable AI, ensuring the reliability and interpretability of autonomous decision-making systems.
+My doctoral research focused on reinforcement learning-based optimal tracking control for nonlinear discrete-time systems, particularly for robotics and autonomous vehicles.
+A significant aspect of my work involved lifelong learning-based optimal controllers, enabling continuous improvement from past experiences.
+I also emphasized safety-aware and explainable AI to ensure the reliability and interpretability of autonomous decision-making systems.

 Beyond my core research, I explore machine learning applications in cyber-physical systems, including: